krouvas/Monopoly_Chance_Calculator/README.md

 # Monopoly_Chance_Calculator
 Generates a heat map of a Monopoly board depending on the probability of a piece to land there and also a priority system on which properties to focus on.

+It simulates a given set of rounds on a realistic board and produces data to aid with game analysis.

 The Priority number is the <b>EXPECTED</b> number of turns required for the player to gain back all the money he spent on buying that particular property incliding whatever is built on it --- <i>hence it is an indication of how quickly the player will make profit out of a property.</i>